 - Demonstrated academic excellence, problem-solving ability, technology proficiency, and interest in critically assessing and bringing about improvements in current educational policies and practices

-We are accepting application materials for entry in Fall 2020.
+Our application cycle for Fall 2021 admissions is currently closed.
+We will begin accepting applications for Fall 2022 admissions October 1, 2021.
+We will be holding information sessions for applying to our program beginning in October.
 Please note that the earlier we receive your application the better as the applicant pool may be filled prior to the third round deadline.

 In addition to the graduate application and fees described above, the following application materials MUST be submitted to the CSUSB Office of Doctoral Studies, College of Education Building, Room 335, 5500 University Pkwy, San Bernardino, CA 92407 to complete your application: